liaoxiong3x/DeepCreamPy/README.md

 To expand selections in Photoshop, do Selection > Modify > Expand or Contract.
 To expand selections in GIMP, do Select > Grow.

 Save these images in the PNG format to the "decensor_input" folder.

+### Using the Binary

+Double-click on the decensor file

+### Using with out the binary

 Decensor the images by running

 ```
 $ python decensor.py